Skip to Content

 Most modern hearing aids work with both iPhone and Android devices, though it's worth checking compatibility for your specific model. iPhones generally connect directly to hearing aids using the Made for iPhone (MFi) protocol, whilst Android devices typically use the newer ASHA (Audio Streaming for Hearing Aids) protocol.

-Some older hearing aid models might require a small streaming device worn around your neck to facilitate the connection, but most current models connect directly without additional hardware.
+Some older hearing aids might need a small streaming device that you wear around your neck to connect, but most newer models connect directly without any extra hardware.

 Related reading: iPhone-compatible hearing aids